Planet Of Bets Bookmaker Review

-Planet Of Bets Sportsbook is a relatively unheard of bookmaker, licensed out of the British Virgin Islands.
-They offer a sportsbook and live betting.
+Planet Of Bets Bookmaker is a relatively unheard of bookmaker, licensed out of the British Virgin Islands.
+They offer a bookie and live betting.
 In this review, we take a look at the standard of their services.

 When visiting pda.planetofbets.com or wap.planetofbets.com, customers can access a very basic web app.
 The functionality isn’t great and the page doesn’t look overly secure.